ABOUT

 I got introduced to photography by my grandfather.
 When I was around the age of 7, he gave me my first camera.
 I don't remember much about it other than it took 120 mm film.
 My next camera was a Kodak Instamatic that I carried with me everywhere.
 When I got to college, I took my next step when my friend Cheerios helped me purchase my first SLR, a Nikon EM with a 50mm lens.
 I have been using Nikon equipment ever since.

 I enjoy shooting landscapes, wildlife, classic cars, old dilapidated buildings and equipment.
 I have been fortunate enough to visit some amazing locations, and I am always looking for new places to visit and experience.
-Some recent trips have been to Borneo, Costa Rica, Kaktovik Alaska, Galapagos Islands, Death Valley National Park, and Yellowstone National Park.
+Some recent trips have been to Africa, Borneo, Iceland, Kaktovik Alaska, Galapagos Islands, Death Valley National Park, and Yellowstone National Park.

 My photos have appeared in magazines, newspapers, calendars, and marketing materials.